Yerushalmi "Burnt Offering" - Batch 1 Review

 Despite the fact that it isn’t stated on the label, the manager and owner, David Zibell informed me in a WhatsApp interview, that this “Burnt Offering Batch 1” release is just over three years old.

-The reasons why these Israeli distilleries agree to comply with the SWA regulations is that it gains the respect of whisky enthusiasts all over the world, and enables their products to exported world-wide whilst complying with local regulations.
+The reasons why these Israeli distilleries agree to comply with the SWA regulations is that it gains the respect of whisky enthusiasts all over the world, and enables their products to be exported world-wide whilst complying with local regulations.

 See: Scotch Whisky Regulations 2009: Guidance for Producers and Bottlers